longhorn/website/content/docs/1.6.0/references/settings.md

 - `always-allow`: Longhorn will allow the drain even though the node contains the last healthy replica of a volume.
   WARNING: possible data loss if the node is removed after draining.
 Also possible data corruption if the last replica was running during the draining.

+#### Detach Manually Attached Volumes When Cordoned

+> Default: `false`

+Longhorn will automatically detach volumes that are manually attached to the nodes which are cordoned.
+This prevent the draining process stuck by the PDB of instance-manager which still has running engine on the node.

 #### Automatically Clean up System Generated Snapshot

 > Default: `true`